Montana Court Records

 What is a DUI in Montana?

-In the State of Montana, Driving Under Influence (DUI) is characterized by individuals being in actual control of a motor vehicle while under the influence of intoxicants or substances that may cause impairment.
-DUI’s are criminal traffic violations that are handled by the Montana Judicial Branch.
+In the State of Montana, Driving Under Influence (DUI) refers to the offense of controlling a motor vehicle while under the influence of intoxicants or substances that may cause impairment.
+DUIs are criminal traffic violations that are handled by the Montana Judicial Branch.
 Traffic violations are also generally under the purview of the Montana Department of Transportation (MDT).

 What Happens When You Get a DUI for the First Time in Montana?

-First time DUI in Montana is a misdemeanor that carries punishments like jail time, fines, and license suspension.
+First time DUI in Montana is a misdemeanor that carries possible punishments like jail time, fines, and license suspension.
 The court could sentence an offender to jail for up to six months and impose a fine between $300 to $1000, alongside other litigation charges.
-Following a first violation, the MDT can suspend a license for up to half a year.
+Following a first violation, the MDT may suspend the motorist’s license for up to half a year.
 First-time offenders may also be mandated to complete an alcohol education program.
-The MDT can issue a restricted license for first-time offenders given that they make use of an ignition interlock device.
+The MDT typically issues a restricted license for first-time offenders given that they make use of an ignition interlock device.
 Penalties for a first time DUI may become harsher if any aggravating factor occurs.
-A DUI with a passenger under sixteen years of age can result in imprisonment for two days to a year.
+A DUI with a passenger under sixteen years of age may result in imprisonment for two days to a year.
 It also carries a $1200 to $2000 fine.
-Upon notice of the right to a hearing, interested persons can contest DUI charges within thirty days.
-The appeal can be made in the District Court within the county that the DUI ticket was issued.
+Upon notice of the right to a hearing, most drivers typically contest DUI charges within thirty days.
+The appeals are made in the District Court within the county that the DUI ticket was issued.

 How Likely is Jail Time After a First DUI in Montana?

-Following a first DUI in Montana, the offender is very likely to be penalized with a jail sentence.
-The state’s DUI statutes classify first-time violations as a misdemeanor that attracts a jail term of at least twenty-four hours and at most six months.
-A fine from $600 to $1000 can also be imposed.
+Following a first DUI in Montana, the offender may be penalized with a jail sentence.
+Montanas DUI statutes classify first-time violations as a misdemeanor that attracts a possible jail term of at least twenty-four hours and at most six months.
+A fine from $600 to $1000 may also be imposed.

 What are the Typical Penalties for a DUI Conviction in Montana?